kaiserbergin/NBomber.Website/src/docs/docs/general-concepts.md

 ### Step pause

-If for some cases you want to simulate pause you should use these functions:
+If for some cases you want to simulate pause you should use following functions.
+They are just an alias for the regular step with enabled doNotTrack flag and delay as step execute body.

 <Tabs
   groupId="example"